OpenArabicPE/slides/2016-books-in-motion/OpenArabicPE-Slides-2016-05-07.md

 - open scholarly digital editions of *[Majallat] al-Muqtabas* and *al-Ḥaqāʾiq* providing
     + TEI XML files (transcription and links to facsimiles)
     + plain text files
-    + MODS and BibTeX files for every article
+    + BibTeX files for every article
     + customised version of TEI Boilerplate (XSLT and CSS) with stable URLs for every element
 - within a framework (git and GitHub) that allows for
     + collaborative, open, version-controlled improvements of the edition